powahftw/leagueoffriends/README.md

 # League of Friends

-**WARNING:** The Riot Games API KEY need to be manually updated by me on the proxy server each day.
-The expiration date is due to Riot policy for non-approved projects.
-I'm currently in the process to apply for a permanent API KEY.
-Until than the website will mostly be nonfunctional.
+**UPDATE** I got the project approved, so the service should be functionals most of the times without problems.

 You can get an idea on how it work by looking at the screenshots below.

 ## What is this?